dirigeants/klasa/guides/Step By Step Guide/CreatingTheBot.md

 ## Who Made Klasa?

-The Dirigeants, Diri for short, team create and maintain Klasa.
+The Dirigeants organization create and maintain Klasa.
 Join the discord server to meet and learn more about the wonderful team!

 ## Why You Should Use Klasa?